dchoi77/Learn_GNNs/Graph Random Neural Network (GRAND)/README.md

 ![prediction](assets/prediction.png)

-We use softmax at the final layer of MLP.
+We can apply softmax (or log_softmax followed by exp) to the output of of the MLP layer so that we can compute loss assuming positive prediction.

 - Loss